Hizbul Mujahideen

-The group has claimed responsibility for multiple armed attacks in Kashmir.
-It has been designated a terrorist group by the European Union, India, Canada, and the United States.
+The organisation has claimed responsibility for multiple armed attacks in Kashmir.
+It has been designated as a terrorist group by the European Union, India, Canada, and the United States.
 It remains a lawfully-operating organisation in Pakistan.

 Foundation

 Origins

 The efforts for the creation of the Hizbul Mujahideen go back to 1980, when Pakistani President Zia ul-Haq called the chief of Jamaat-e-Islami in Azad Kashmir, Maulana Abdul Bari, and asked for assistance in raising an insurgency in Indian-administered Kashmir.
-Zia said that he would be able to divert funds and resources from the American-sponsored war in Afghanistan for a conflict in Kashmir.
+Zia said that he would be able to divert funds and resources from the Afghan mujahideen for a conflict in Kashmir.

 Bari travelled to the Kashmir Valley and met with the leaders of Jamaat-e-Islami Kashmir.
 Protracted negotiations continued for three years when finally, the founding amir of the Jamaat-e-Islami Kashmir, Maulana Saaduddin Tarabali, was invited for a meeting with Zia ul-Haq in May 1983.
 Saaduddin wanted complete operational control of the insurgency, with Pakistan's role limited to military training and financial support.
 Pakistan agreed albeit reluctantly, and a deal was struck.
 Maulana Saaduddin sent his own son as part of the first group of volunteers for military training.

 However, the progress with Jamaat-e-Islami was sluggish.
 The ISI got frustrated with it and started looking for other options.
 It made contact with Jammu and Kashmir Liberation Front (JKLF) in 1984 and struck a deal with it in 1986.
 According to scholars, JKLF was only a short-term expedient for ISI, a means to spur Jamaat-e-Islami into action.